-- 89. A system of national accounts (SNA) seeks to provide a coherent framework for recording and presenting the main flows relating respectively to production, consumption, accumulation and external transactions of a given economic area, usually a country or a major region within a country.
+- 86. A system of national accounts (SNA) seeks to provide a coherent framework for recording and presenting the main flows relating respectively to production, consumption, accumulation and external transactions of a given economic area, usually a country or a major region within a country.
 Government revenues are an important part of the transactions recorded in SNA.
 The final version of the 2008 SNA was jointly published by five international organisations: the United Nations, the International Monetary Fund, the European Union, the Organisation for Economic Co-operation and Development, and the World Bank in August 2009.
 The System is a comprehensive, consistent and flexible set of macroeconomic accounts.
 It is designed for use in countries with market economies, whatever their stage of economic development, and also in countries in transition to market economies.
-The important parts of the SNA's conceptual framework and its definitions of the various sectors of the economy have been reflected in the OECD's classification of taxes. - 90.
+The important parts of the SNA's conceptual framework and its definitions of the various sectors of the economy have been reflected in the OECD's classification of taxes. - 87.
 There are, however, some differences between the OECD classification of taxes and SNA concepts that are listed below.
 They arise because the aim of the former is to provide the maximum disaggregation of statistical data on what are generally regarded as taxes by tax administrations. - a) OECD includes compulsory social security contributions paid to general government in total tax revenues.
-Imputed and voluntary contributions plus those paid to private funds are not treated as taxes (§9 and §11 above); - b) there are different points of view on whether or not some levies and fees are classified as taxes (§12 and §13 above); - c) OECD excludes imputed taxes or subsidies resulting from the operation of official multiple exchange rates or from the central bank paying a rate of interest on required reserves that is different from other market rates;

-- d) there are differences in the treatment of non-wastable tax credits

-- 91. As noted in §1 and §2, headings 1000 to 6000 of the OECD list of taxes cover all unrequited payments to general government or to a supranational authority, other than compulsory loans and fines.
-Such unrequited payments including fines, but excluding compulsory loans can be obtained from adding together the following figures in the 2008 SNA

-- value-added type taxes (D.211);

-- taxes and duties on imports, excluding VAT (D.212);

-- export taxes (D.213);

-- taxes on products, excluding VAT, import and export taxes (D.214);

-- other taxes on production (D.29);

-- taxes on income (D.51);

-- other current taxes (D.59);
+Imputed and voluntary contributions plus those paid to private funds are not treated as taxes (§8 and §10 above); - b) there are different points of view on whether or not some levies and fees are classified as taxes (§11 and §12 above); - c) OECD excludes imputed taxes or subsidies resulting from the operation of official multiple exchange rates or from the central bank paying a rate of interest on required reserves that is different from other market rates; - d) there are differences in the treatment of non-wastable tax credits - 88.
+As noted in §1 and §2, headings 1000 to 6000 of the OECD list of taxes cover all unrequited payments to general government, other than compulsory loans and fines.
+Such unrequited payments including fines, but excluding compulsory loans can be obtained from adding together the following figures in the 2008 SNA - value-added type taxes (D.211); - taxes and duties on imports, excluding VAT (D.212); - export taxes (D.213); - taxes on products, excluding VAT, import and export taxes (D.214); - other taxes on production (D.29); - taxes on income (D.51); - other current taxes (D.59); - social contributions (D.61), excluding voluntary contributions; - capital taxes (D.91).

-- actual social contributions (D.611 and D613), excluding voluntary contributions and payments to employment-related schemes that are not social security schemes

-- capital taxes (D.91).

-A.10 The OECD classification of taxes and the International Monetary Fund (GFS) system

-92. The coverage and valuation of tax revenues in the GFS system and the 2008 SNA are very similar.
-Therefore, the differences between the OECD classification and that of the 2008 SNA (see §90 above) also apply to the GFS.
-In addition the International Monetary Fund subdivides the OECD 5000 heading into section IV (Domestic Taxes on Goods and Services) and section V (Taxes on International Trade and Transactions).
+A.10 The OECD classification of taxes and the International Monetary Fund (GFS) system into section IV (Domestic Taxes on Goods and Services) and section V (Taxes on International Trade and Transactions).
 This reflects the fact that while the latter usually yield insignificant amounts of revenue in OECD countries, this is not the case in many non-OECD countries.